Papers of Andrew J. Mair

 Between 1969 and 1973, Mair worked as Deputy Assistant Secretary of Agriculture, and in 1974 and 1975, he served with the Agency for International Development as the Coordinator of Food for Peace.
 He was appointed Consultant of International Trade Negotiations for the American Farm Bureau Federation in 1975.
 During his time with the American Farm Bureau Federation, he assisted U.S. trade negotiators in gaining greater access to world-wide markets and ensuring that international trade was conducted on the basis of fair market competition.
 He retired from the American Farm Bureau Federation in 1977.

-Since his retirement Andrew Mair has remained active in his community as a regular contributor and writer for local newspapers.
-He has also traveled extensively, visiting the former Soviet Union four times, China twice, and Africa three times, and circumnavigating the world with over 600 college students on the Semester at Sea program sponsored by the University of Pittsburgh.
-Widowed in 1992, he currently resides in Fort Collins, Colorado, and has two daughters who live in California.
+Following retirement Andrew Mair remained active in his community as a regular contributor and writer for local newspapers.
+He also traveled extensively, visiting the former Soviet Union four times, China twice, and Africa three times, and circumnavigating the world with over 600 college students on the Semester at Sea program sponsored by the University of Pittsburgh.
+Mair died in Wellington, Colorado, in 2011 and was survived by two daughters who live in California.

 Extent